Tc2r1/Kotlin/Android_Coldelabs/kotlin-coroutines/README.md

 The library adds a viewModelScope as an extension function of the ViewModel class.
 This scope is bound to Dispatchers.Main and will automatically be cancelled when the ViewModel is cleared.

+**TESTING**

+A **rule** is a way to run code before and after the execution of a test in JUnit.

+**InstantTaskExecutorRule** is a JUnit rule that configures LiveData to execute each task synchronously.

+**MainCoroutineScopeRule** is a custom rule in this codebase that configures Dispatchers.Main to use a TestCoroutineDispatcher from kotlinx-coroutines-test.
+This allows tests to advance a virtual-clock for testing, and allows code to use Dispatchers.Main in unit tests.